 Create a Brand Partnership for Competitions

-a competition together.
+Christmas calls for something above and beyond the usual though so start thinking about what you’re going to offer now.
+We recommend starting a brand partnership with a complementary brand and perhaps consider running a competition together.
 This should increase the reach of your competition and make it more attractive to potential customers of both brands.

 Plan Some Festive Content